userapp-io/userapp-angular/README.md

 ## Loaders

-All directives except `ua-logout` sets the scope variable `loading` to `true` while it's doing work in the background.
+All directives sets the scope variable `loading` to `true` while it's doing work in the background.
 This way you could show a loader animation while waiting for the UserApp API to respond.
 Here's an example with the login form:

 ```html
 <form ua-login>